Makkiftw/Signal-test/README.md

 # Signal-test
-Simple circuit simulator written using Ruby
+Simple circuit simulator written in Ruby

+To be continued...